raspberrypi/picotool/README.md

             Assume the device is an RP2040 - this is only required when using a custom vid/pid with an RP2040 on Windows, and is ignored on other operating systems --debugprobe
-            Force a DebugProbe device version >2.3.1 to reset so the command can be executed.
+            Force a DebugProbe device using firmware version >2.3.1 to reset so the command can be executed.
 After executing the command (unless the command itself is a 'reboot') the device will be rebooted back to application mode -f, --force
             Force a device not in BOOTSEL mode but running compatible code to reset so the command can be executed.
 After executing the command (unless the command itself is